owickstrom/wickstrom.tech/_posts/generating-sight-reading-exercises/2016-08-02-generating-sight-reading-exercises-using-constraint-logic-programming-in-clojure-part-1.md

 Similarly to note pitch, we represent the note value as an integer.
-In this case, however, the note value is not within a range of numbers, but a number in the set `{1, 2, 4, 8, 16}` , representing the numerators in 1/16, 2/16, 4/16, 8/16, and 16/16.
+In this case, however, the note value is not within a range of numbers, but a number in the set `{1, 2, 4, 8, 16}` , representing the numerators in the dyadic rationals 1/16, 2/16, 4/16, 8/16, and 16/16.
 In other words, with this representation we only support the note values from whole notes down to sixteenth notes.
 Using `domain` we create a finite domain based on the set of numbers, and constrain `v` to that domain.

 ```clojure
 (defn note-valueo [v]